microsoft/TypeScript-Website/packages/documentation/copy/en/reference/Advanced Types.md

 `pet is Fish` is our type predicate in this example.
 A predicate takes the form `parameterName is Type`, where `parameterName` must be the name of a parameter from the current function signature.

-Any time `isFish` is called with some variable, TypeScript will _narrow_ that variable to that specific type if the original type is compatible.
+Any time `isFish` is called with some variables, TypeScript will _narrow_ that variable to that specific type if the original type is compatible.

 ```ts twoslash
 type Fish = { swim: () => void };